BeneoLix/SideCA-TP-CWLite/README.md

 <br/>

-Remark: during the installation, the git clone operation on the 'Jupyter' folder fails.
+Remark: during the installation, __IF__ the git clone operation on the 'Jupyter' folder fails (it happens sometimes)
-<br/> Then clone the repo with:
+<br/> then clone the repo with:
 * > git clone https://github.com/newaetech/chipwhisperer-jupyter.git

-and rename the folder chipwhisperer
+<br/> and rename the folder chipwhisperer with
 * > mv chipwhisperer-jupyter chipwhisperer

-Please also install the following libraries with
+#### Please also install the following libraries with

 * > pip install chipwhisperer